 A 50-pound dog would receive between 37.5 – 50 mgs or 1.5 – 2.0 mls.
 Some dogs are adequately maintained on lower doses, while some dogs require lower doses to minimize rare side effects.
 Percorten-V is available only through a licensed veterinarian, although some veterinary pharmacies may carry the medication.

-Florinef ™ or fludrocortisone acetate
+™ or fludrocortisone

 is the pill form of medication used to treat primary Addisons.
 It can also be purchased in compounded form.